Skip to content

 data["timestamp"] = datetime.now().isoformat()

-# Unit conversion
+# Unit conversion for flexibility

 if units == "fahrenheit":